onlyamessenger/architecture-sample/README.md

 Using the schematics will allow you to generate entire features that are well structured, make use of architecture best practices, and use modern front end techniques like uni-directional data flow (using NgRx).

-Uses of this project does not restrict developers from going beyond, or changing templates, but allows them to be more creative and balanced in their designs.
+Use of this project does not restrict developers from going beyond, or changing templates, but allows them to be more creative and balanced in their designs.

 ### Project Outline